noirello/pyorc/docs/install.rst

 To install from source, the module requires the Apache ORC C++ Core library.
 During the extension build step, the module will build the ORC core library before building the extension module itself.
-It requires `cmake` -- in addition of a suitable C++ complier.
+It requires `cmake` -- in addition of a suitable C++ compiler.
 The following steps take place during the `build_ext` command:

     1. Downloading the Apache ORC release package.